antoniorodr/cronboard/README.md

 Cronboard is equiped (thanks to [Textual](https://textual.textualize.io)) with a footer that shows you the available commands.

 When connecting to a remove server with a SSH key, Cronboard will look for the `known_hosts` file in the default location (`~/.ssh/known_hosts`).

+If you choose to manage cron jobs for another user, make sure you have the necessary permissions to do so.
+This means you will not able to do it if you are not a `sudoer`.

 ## :memo: License